AndreaCignoni/pands-project/README.md

 <div align="justify">

-In 1936, Sir Ronald Aylmer Fisher (17 February 1890 – 29 July 1962), the already renown British statistician and geneticist,  published a report titled “The Use of Multiple Measurements in Taxonomic Problems” in the journal Annals of Eugenics where his Iris flower data set was proposed as an example of discriminant analysis and as a method to predict qualitative values.
-He used it to distinguish the different species of Iris flowers from each other using the combination of the four measurement variables in the data set: *petal length*, *petal width*, *sepal length* and *sepal width*.
+In 1936, Sir Ronald Aylmer Fisher (17 February 1890 – 29 July 1962), an already renown British statistician and geneticist,  published a report titled “The Use of Multiple Measurements in Taxonomic Problems” in the journal Annals of Eugenics where his Iris flower data set was proposed as an example of discriminant analysis and as a method to predict qualitative values.
+He used it to distinguish the different species of iris flowers from each other using the combination of the four measurement variables in the data set: *petal length*, *petal width*, *sepal length* and *sepal width*.
 The Iris dataset consists of 150 instances with 50 plants each of three classes of Iris plant, namely *Iris versicolor*, *Iris virginica* and *Iris setosa*.
 Sir Ronald Fisher summarised his studies in a diagram where he developed a discriminant function that performed well in discriminating between these species.
-As a matter of fact, as shown in the below picture, the three species of Iris are very similar and it is, therefore, very interesting to note how the different species characterization can be drawn from a statistical perspective.
+As a matter of fact, the below picture shows that the three species of iris are very similar and it is, therefore, very interesting to note how the different species characterization can be drawn from a statistical perspective.
 <div align="center">

 ![Screenshot](https://github.com/AndreaCignoni/mywork/blob/main/Iris.png)

 </div>

-Starting from a classification problem, namely how to distinguish the three species on their 4 measurements, my analysis plots the similarities and the differences of the three species shaping each flower's characteristics on graphs and giving a mathematical reconstruction of their visual differentiation.
-The histograms are used to summarize their main features while the scatterplots visually highlight how each individual flower develop its own peculiarities.
-I then pass to reproduce their discriminant factor on a logic point of view: my aim is to outline the measurement ranges characteristic to each species and to show how to recognize every specific flower from a set of two measures.
-Through my explanatory data analysis, I plan to build a distinction model that allows to predict the flower class from a pair of attributes (its measurements).
-My work tries to reproduce the demostrations shown on this lecture that can be viewed on [YouTube](https://www.youtube.com/watch?v=FLuqwQgSBDw).
+Starting from a classification problem, namely how to distinguish the three species from their 4 measurements, my analysis plots the similarities and the differences of the three species.
+I have then described the flower's characteristics on graphs and tried to formulate a logic reconstruction of their visual differentiation.
+The histograms are used to summarize their main features while the scatterplots visually highlight how each individual flower develops its own peculiarities.
+At the end of this work, I have reproduced a discriminant factor that can help to outline the measurement ranges characteristic to each species and that can be used as a model to predict a class of flower from a set of two attributes (its measurements).
+My work tries to reproduce the demostrations shown on the following lecture that can be viewed on [YouTube](https://www.youtube.com/watch?v=FLuqwQgSBDw).

-**LIBRARIES IMPORTED**
+**LOADING THE FILE AND LIBRARIES IMPORTED**

-The DATA file containing the long-studied **Fisher's Iris data set** has been downloaded from [archive.ics.uci.edu](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/) where it is found in the DATA format.
-The first problem is to open it and visualize all its information.
-DATA files are used by a few software in order to store data specializing in statistical analysis and data mining and they can be either *binary files* or *text files*.
-In *the text file*, the newline character is converted to carriage-return/linefeed before being written to the disk and the content written is human readable.
+The DATA file containing the long-studied **Fisher's Iris data set** has been downloaded from [archive.ics.uci.edu](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/) where it is found in a DATA format.
+The first problem is to open it and visualize all its content.
+DATA files are used by a few software in order to store data specializing in statistical analysis and data mining.
+These kind of files can be either *binary* or have a *text* format.
+In a *text file*, the newline character is converted to carriage-return/linefeed before being written to the disk and the content written is human readable.
 On the contrary, in *binary files*, conversion of newline to carriage-return and linefeed does not take place.
 The content is not human readable and looks like encrypted content.
-In order to find out which of the categories the DATA file downloaded belonged to and, consequently, converting it, I have opened the data set in a .txt format.
-Since the information appears readable and structured just as the standard pattern of a CSV tabular disposition (a comma separates individual items and each record is on a new line), I have proceeded to open it as such in Python and, then, I have imported the modules that help me develop my analysis on the data set: **Pandas**; **Matplotlib**; **Numpy**; **Seaborn**.
+In order to find out which of these categories the DATA file downloaded belongs to and, consequently, converting it, I have opened the data set in a .txt format.
+Since the information appears readable and structured just as the standard CSV tabular disposition (a comma separates individual items and each record is on a new line), I have proceeded to open it as such with Python in my repository.
+My second step has been to import the modules that have allowed me develop my analysis on the data set: **Pandas**; **Matplotlib**; **Numpy**; **Seaborn**.

 **Pandas**

-*Pandas* is an open source Python package that is most widely used for data science/data analysis and machine learning tasks. *Pandas* makes it simple to do many of the time consuming, repetitive tasks associated with working with data, including: data cleansing, data fill, data normalization, merges and joins, data visualization, statistical analysis, data inspection, loading and saving data and much more.
+*Pandas* is an open source Python package that is most widely used for data science/data analysis and machine learning tasks. *Pandas* makes it simple to do many of the time consuming, repetitive tasks associated with working with data.
+This includes: data cleansing, data fill, data normalization, merges and joins, data visualization, statistical analysis, data inspection, loading and saving data and much more.
 Here, I am using this module mainly to indexing the data frame, to manipulate it and to extract the sorted information from specified columns and rows.
+My main source for its usage is [pandas.pydata.org](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html)

 **Matplotlib**

 *Matplotlib* is a Python library used to create 2D graphs and plots by using Python scripts.
-It has a module named *pyplot* which makes things easy for plotting by providing feature to control line styles, font properties, formatting axes etc. It supports a very wide variety of graphs and plots namely - histogram, bar charts, power spectra, error charts etc.
+It has a module named *pyplot* which makes things easy for plotting by providing features to control line styles, font properties, formatting axes etc. It supports a very wide variety of graphs and plots namely - histogram, bar charts, power spectra, error charts etc.

 **Numpy**